 Mankind cultivates the peony plant since the most ancients times.
 Eastern Asia widely worshippes this flower, far from any comparison of its kind in Europe.

 The rose without thorns in ancient times

-The peony was known since ancient times.
-Already 2000 years ago it was mentioned in the Iliad as well as in old Chinese texts.
-Paeonia, the botanical generic name of the peony, derives from the Greek word “paionia”, which stands for the doctor of the gods Paian.
-In Greek mythology, he used this flower to heal Pluto, the god of the underworld, after he was wounded by Heracles.
+Already in ancient times the human being knew the peony.
+In Greek mythology 2000 years ago Omero mentioned it in the Iliad.
+The botanical generic name of the peony it’s Paeonia.
+It derives indeed from the Greek word “paionia” and stands for the doctor of the gods Paeon.
+He used this flower to heal Pluto, the god of the underworld, after Heracles wounded him.

-In Roman mythology, Hippolytus is said to have been crushed by his fathers Poseidon horses.
-After his violent death, Artemis brought him back to life with a peony (paeony).
+In Roman mythology, Poseidon’s horses crashed on his son Hippolytus.
+After his violent death, Artemis brought him back to life with a peony.
 When he came back to life he took the name Virbuis, which means twice man.

-Poems and paintings glorify this flower which, according to the legend,zteß even defied the will of Empress Wu Zetian.
-It was the only flower that refused to bloom in winter.
+Poems and paintings often glorify the peony.
+A legend says is also has magical properties, capable of warding off evil spirits.
+Furthermore, the peony was the only flower that refused to bloom in winter.
 You can find the story here.

 In China during the Tang Dynasty (618 – 907) the peony established itself as a symbol of wealth.
 Because of its great beauty, the “Queen of Flowers” served as an ornament for the women at court.
-Here it is considered a flower of happiness, which carries love, harmony and fertility in married life.
+It symbolised happiness, love, harmony and fertility in married life.
 Standing for spring and the near summer, it was the national flower of China for a long time.

-In a Noh theater piece, the Karashishi, a lion serving a Buddhist deity, is described dancing along the flowering peonies and celebrating eternal peace.
+In a Noh theater piece, the Karashishi, a lion serving a Buddhist deity, dances along the flowering peonies celebrating eternal peace.

 Peonies are one of the most common flowers in traditional Japanese tattoos.
 However this doesn’t mean they’re not special.
 No flower in traditional Japanese tattoos is quite as prestigious as the peony.